 Different types of mouth rinses can be used to freshen breath, help prevent or control tooth decay, reduce plaque and tartar, or prevent or reduce gingivitis.
 Rinse before or after brushing, but do not skip brushing or flossing.
 When shopping for mouth rinses, look for products with the ADA seal on the package.
 The seal tells you that the product has met the ADA’s standards for safety and effectiveness.

 Why do I need x-rays?

-Dental X-ray exams are safe; however, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
-Dental X-ray tools and techniques are designed to limit the body’s exposure to radiation and every precaution is taken to ensure that radiation exposure is As Low as Reasonable Achievable (the ALARA principle).
+Dental x-ray exams are safe; however, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
+Dental x-ray tools and techniques are designed to limit the body’s exposure to radiation and every precaution is taken to ensure that radiation exposure is “as low as reasonably achievable” (the ALARA principle).
 A leaded apron minimizes exposure to the abdomen and may be used when it will not interfere with acquisition of the dental radiograph.
 Also, a leaded thyroid collar can protect the thyroid from radiation, and should also be used whenever possible.
 The use of a leaded thyroid collar is recommended for women of childbearing age, pregnant women and children.

 How often do I need regular check-ups and teeth cleanings?

 Professional teeth cleanings are very important to your dental health.
 That’s because professional cleanings are essential to the removal of plaque, calculus (tartar), and tooth stains.
 They also give your dentist a chance to examine your mouth for cavities or gum disease.
 The ADA recommends that you schedule regular (every 6 months) check- ups to ensure good oral health.